Fire prevention: Target audiences and those at risk

+Children

-Children are a major target of fire prevention knowledge.
-Firefighters will often visit schools and teach students the basics of fire protection and fire safety, including how to evacuate from a burning building and how to prevent fires by avoiding dangerous activities such as playing with matches.
-Though fire can be a source of fascination for young children, the potential for accidents, as a result, is high.
-Fire prevention often aims to teach children not to play with fire so that they do not accidentally cause one.
+Children are considered a risk factor due the stage in cognitive development that they are at.
+To help educate the at risk populations firefighters will perform events at schools focusing on fire & life safety education, teaching students the basics of fire protection and fire safety, including topics on how to evacuate from a burning building with some departments using EDITH drills and how to prevent fires by avoiding hazards such as playing with matches, or leaving cooking to their parental figures.

-One of the most critical jobs of a firefighter is search and rescue.
 For young children, it is important that firefighters are seen as people they can follow and trust.
-A firefighter in bunker gear breathing with an air tank could be an unfamiliar sight, especially to a child.
-One way a child can get used to or trust a firefighter is seeing a firefighter dress, step by step, seeing that they are a person wearing a uniform and protective equipment.
-Furthermore, being able to walk up and touch the firefighter can reassure the child that he or she is a real person.
+A firefighter in bunker gear breathing with an SCBA could be an unfamiliar & possibly frightening sight, especially to a child.
+One way to educate children on firefighters in bunker gear is seeing a firefighter don their equipment, exposing them to the process and familiarizing them with the PPE that firefighters might be wearing during an emergency.
+One way to do this is through the use of a touch a fire truck event where children can handle the PPE and equipment used by firefighters.

 Elderly and disabled people

-Elderly and disabled people are potentially at greater risk in emergency situations as a result of poor mobility or intellectual disability from age.
+Elderly and disabled people are at greater risk in emergency situations as a result of poor mobility or mental decline from age.
 Fire prevention outreach often involves ensuring that these groups have a clearly defined plan of what to do in the event of an emergency and easy access to emergency exits.

 Elderly people are considered by the United States Fire Administration those to be the ages of 65 and older and those that have mental and physical impairments and may rely heavily on medical supplements to get through their everyday lives.
+These medical aids can cause certain hazards to responders such as oxygen tanks and tubing adding possible fire and entanglement hazards.